acemonstertoys/bylaws/AMTBylaws.md

 SECTION 6.
 MEMBERSHIP BOOK

-The corporation shall keep a membership book containing the name and address of each member.
-Termination of the membership of any member shall be recorded in the book, together with the date of termination of such membership.
-Such book shall be kept at the corporation's principal office and shall be available for inspection by any director or member of the corporation during regular business hours.
+The corporation shall keep a record of membership in WordPress, containing the name and address of each member.
+Termination of the membership of any member shall be recorded by switching the membership type to "null".
+A list of all active members shall be available on the organization's website, viewable by all active members.

 The record of names and addresses of the members of this corporation shall constitute the membership list of this corporation and shall not